digitallysavvy/AgoraWebXR/README.md

 5. Once the camera feed is visible, point the device at the marker to view the **Broadcaster**.

 > The `Channel name` is customizable on line 6 of `js/agora-audience.js`, but note that this value must match the value input for the **Broadcast** user

+## Experimental ##
+I am still working on the Image Tracking integration.
+Currently there is an issue with dynamically loading content when using Image markers.
+For more details see issue :[https://github.com/AR-js-org/AR.js/issues/91](https://github.com/AR-js-org/AR.js/issues/91)